arrriiiniii/GVT/README.md

 - templates folder contains html files which related to GVT web app

-- the installation  instructions  of GVT;   -  instructions about  how to use the corresponding scripts and indeed the tool ; -  data collected trough the usability evaluation
+The installation  instructions  of GVT:

+Data collected trough the usability evaluation:

+Limitation:
+- For now, GVT only works for evaluating desktop game with .app extension